 When you give to Christians Against Poverty, you want to be confident that your money is being spent wisely.
 While the vast majority of funds donated are spent on frontline services and helping clients, we do need to invest in a few other important costs which, for transparency, we’ve explained below.

 Caring for our staff

-A large portion of the work we do sees us working with organisations from across the span of the finance industry.
-This includes major high street banks, credit purchasers, councils, utility providers and bailiffs.
+A large part of the work we do sees us working with organisations from across the finance industry.
+This includes major high street banks, credit purchasers, councils, utility providers and enforcement agencies.
 We work with these organisations on many different levels: providing specialist training, contributing to consultation papers and attending industry conferences and events.
-CAP has a voice into some of the highest discussions relating to debt and poverty issues in the UK.
+CAP inputs into some of the highest discussions relating to debt and poverty issues in the UK.

 Christians Against Poverty is an independent and regulated organisation, and no donation has or will ever influence our policy or treatment of a client’s case.
 We are legally bound to remain impartial – a rule that we are wholly in agreement with.

 There are times when companies act in ways we deem to be wrong.
 In those moments, we have decisions to make around how to react.
 The vast majority of the time, we’ll take the issue up with the organisation directly, thanks to the strong relationships we’ve built, and seek to resolve it behind the scenes.
 This could be an issue with a single case or a systemic problem.
 At other times, we’ll choose to use a louder voice through the media, a campaign or by joining with other organisations to make a statement.
 We use the best judgement we can to make a decision appropriate to the situation.